Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

 Step 4: Install Paperless-ngx

-Paperless-ngx provides an official Docker Compose template that we can use.
+Paperless-ngx provides an official Docker-Compose template that we can use.
 However, a script is also provided that simplifies the installation.
 In our case, where we want to use the server exclusively for Paperless-ngx, this is a sensible option.
-If we want to integrate Paperless-ngx into a different setup, this installation method might not be suitable.
-We download the script and execute it:
+However, if we want to place Paperless-ngx in a different setup, this installation method may not be suitable.
+We download the script and run it:

 sudo -u paperless bash -c "$(curl --location --silent --show-error https://raw.githubusercontent.com/paperless-ngx/paperless-ngx/main/install-paperless-ngx.sh)"

-The script guides us through an interactive installation process where we can make some settings.
+The script guides us through an interactive installation process in which we can make some settings.

 The following settings are important for our installation:

-for English, so text recognition is performed in English.
+engfor English so that text recognition is performed in English.

-We can leave all other settings at their default values and confirm with "Enter".
-At the end, we set a password for the admin user that will later be used to access Paperless-ngx.
+We can leave all other settings at the default values and confirm with "Enter".
+Finally, we set a password for the admin user, which will later be used to access Paperless-ngx.

-The script now installs Paperless-ngx and all required dependencies.
+The script now installs Paperless-ngx and all necessary dependencies.
 It also creates the necessary directories and configuration files.

 Now Paperless-ngx is installed and we can access our instance at http://SERVER_IP:8000.
-However, the connection is not yet secured since we haven't set up an SSL certificate yet.
+However, the connection is not yet secure as we have not yet set up an SSL certificate.

-Step 5: Set up Caddy as Reverse Proxy and SSL Certificate
+Step 5: Set up Caddy as a reverse proxy and SSL certificate

 services: